sahilmalhotra0510/io/active.md

-Welcome - We're meeting today (Thursday) at Noon EDT, then Sunday at 10 PM Welcome - Our next Model.earth meetup is Thursday at Noon EDT Welcome - Our next Model.earth React meetup is Wednesday at 10PM EDT Welcome - Our next Model.earth meetup is tonight at 10 PM EDT
+Welcome - We're meeting today (Thursday) at Noon EDT, then Sunday at 10 PM Welcome - Our next Model.earth meetup is Thursday at Noon EDT Welcome - Our next Model.earth React meetup is Wednesday at 10PM EDT Welcome - Our next Model.earth meetup is Sunday at 10 PM EDT

 Welcome - Our next Model.earth meetup is Sunday at 10 PM EDT